Upon arriving at Police headquarters, Kirumira demands to know why journalists have been denied access to the court premises.

 PIC: Former Buyende district Police commander, Muhammad Kirumira cast a resilient figure at the entrance of the Police headquarters.
 He asked journalists who had been blocked from attending his court proceedings by Police to enter saying that he was not about to be tried without the presence of the press.
 (Credit: Badru Katumba)

 POLICE | COURT

-KAMPALA - Drama ensued at the Police headquarters in Naguru on Tuesday, as embattled former Buyende district commander ASP Muhammad Kirumira declined to attend court without the presence of journalists.
+KAMPALA - Drama ensued at Police headquarters in Naguru, as embattled former Buyende district commander ASP Mohammad Kirumira declined to attend court without the presence of journalists.

-The court was set to deliver judgement in a case in which Kirumira is accused of corrupt practice and unlawful or unnecessary exercise of authority.
+The court was set to deliver judgement in a case, in which former Buyende District Police Commander; Mohammad Kirumira is accused of corrupt practice and unlawful or unnecessary exercise of authority.

 The police tribunal is being presided over by Dennis Odwong Odongpiny.

-Kirumira arrived at Police headquarters at about 10:00am local time aboard a black saloon car, accompanied by relatives.
+Kirumira arrived at Police headquarters at about 10:10am aboard a black saloon car, accompanied by relatives.

-Kirumira later drove away, saying since Police had closed the door to the court, he could not force himself in.
+Thereafter, Journalists entered the premises, as police blocked them.
+Kirumira later drove away, saying since police has closed the door to the court, he could not force himself in.

 He told police officers to contact him when need arises.